 Article (Hamer, 2008) - Describes methods and maps historical presence of Mormon settlement.

 High resolution image of the expanded plat of Kirtland shows details, including the writing surrounding the plat.
 This is a copy of a surveyed plat of William Beals.
 The copy was made by Frederick G. Williams.

-Article (Galli) presents an interesting discussion of the plat of the city of Zion, past, present, and future.
+Article (Galli, BYU Studies, 2005) discusses the plat of the city of Zion, past, present, and future.

-Article (LDS Church News 1990) discusses plat of Far West, Missouri.
-The plat was discovered in 1985 in the attic of a farmhouse previously owned by George M. Hinkle.
+Article (LDS Church News, 1990) discusses plat of Far West, Missouri.
+The plat was discovered in 1985 in the attic of a farmhouse once owned by George M. Hinkle.

 Revised plat drawn by Frederick G. Williams in August 1833.
 Expands the dimensions and the number of lots prescribed in the June 1833 plot and makes other revisions.
 Joseph Smith Papers.

 Issue of 1845 LDS Church publication sets out the prescriptions of the June 1833 plot, as well as related instructions and historical details.
 The article shows that the prescriptions were available to Church leaders and were still considered relevant in 1845.
 Times and Seasons, vol. VI, no. 2, Feb.
 1, 1845.

 Created by Mormon settlers, the grid of Salt Lake was part of an effort to create a spiritual utopia.
 Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints, began this plan with a document called the Plat of Zion.
 The plat provided details as to the measurements of roads, how lots would be arranged, how many people would live there.
 The original document can be found on display